CarlRaymond/jquery.cardswipe/README.md

 as described below.

 ## Developing
-If you want to experiment with and further develop the plugin, you will need [https://nodejs.org/](Node.js) and NPM on your computer.
+If you want to experiment with and further develop the plugin, you will need [https://nodejs.org/](Node.js), NPM and grunt on your computer.
 Fork and clone the repository, and in the root folder, run `npm install`.
 This will fetch the required Node packages.
 Then run `grunt` to execute the default build task.
 The command `grunt test` will execute the test suite, using the QUnit testing framework.

-# Sample Pages
+## Sample Pages
 The sample page [demo-simple.html](demo-simple.html) shows a basic example of using the plugin with the builit-in parsers.
+The page [demo-events.html](demo-events.html) shows an example that binds to the events to

-# Events
+## Events
 The plugin defines four custom events which are fired during the scanning process.
 They are `scanstart.cardswipe`, `scanend.cardswipe`, `success.cardswipe`, and `failure.cardswipe`.
 You can bind listeners to these events to update your page's user interface to provide visual feedback about the scan.
 The `success.cardswipe` event handler will receive two parameters, the `event` object and the scanned data.
-This is the same data that is passed to the `complete` callback.
+This is the same data that is passed to the `success` callback.
 The callback is invoked first, and then the event is fired.
 The sample page [demo-events.html](demo-events.html) shows an example of using event listeners.